Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Learning@home

-Since trainers can operate under latency, the runtime is not required to process all requests right away.
-Instead, it aggregates requests into batches for better GPU utilization.

-The runtime process relies on gradient checkpointing to avoid storing intermediate expert activations \cite{gradient_checkpointing_autograd}.
-This choice effectively means that the expert is called twice per batch: first during the forward pass and once again during the backward pass.
+The runtime process relies on gradient checkpointing to avoid storing intermediate expert activations \cite{gradient_checkpointing_autograd,gradient_checkpointing_dl}.
+This choice means that the expert $f_i(x)$ is called both during the forward and the backward passes.
+We elaborate on the role of gradient checkpointing in Appendix D.

-Gradient checkpointing increases computation per training batch by approximately 1/3 \cite{gradient_checkpointing_dl}, but allows training larger models with the same GPU memory.
-More importantly, in our scenario checkpointing also removes the need to store intermediate activations in runtime GPU memory.
-In our experiments, this has led to both significantly higher training throughput and a smaller memory footprint.

-\textbf{DHT Node.} The final component of Learning@home infrastructure is a DHT used for bookkeeping.
-For simplicity, we use unmodified Kademlia protocol\footnote{In particular, publicly available Kademlia implementation from \url{github.com/bmuller/kademlia}}, leaving the optimal protocol choice to future work.
+\textbf{DHT Node.} The final component of Learning@home infrastructure is a DHT for bookkeeping.
+For simplicity, we use unmodified Kademlia protocol\footnote{In particular, publicly available Kademlia implementation from \url{github.com/bmuller/kademlia}}, leaving further investigation to future work.

-Each runtime periodically announces its experts to the DHT, associating their identifiers with the address of that runtime and the current timestamp.
+Each runtime periodically announces its experts to the DHT, associating their identifiers with the address of that runtime and the current timestamp (details in Appendix C).
 Trainers can then use those entries to find the workers responsible for the chosen experts.
 In addition to timestamps, a runtime also regularly saves latest expert weights into the same DHT for persistence.
 The resulting infrastructure becomes elastic and fault-tolerant as long as it has enough active participants.